-Keloids are mostly observed between ages of 10 and 30.
-There is no consensus on best method of treatment for this condition; neither do we have any form of wholly satisfactory therapy.
+Keloids are mostly observed between ages of 10 and 30 years.
+There is no consensus on the best method of treatment for this condition; neither do we have any form of wholly satisfactory therapy.
 Keloids do not regress and are characterized by a high rate of recurrence after surgery or other forms of treatment.
 Indeed, surgical treatment often gives rise to even larger lesions.
 In addition, being a uniquely human condition, no animal study models are available.

 KRF was formed to foster scientific research in this disease.
 To accomplish its goals, KRF will raise funds, increase awareness and bolster interest in this disease.
-We will not make any progress in this disease unless we dedicate same kind of interest, effort and energy that we have dedicated to cancer research.
+We will not make any progress in this disease unless we dedicate the same kind of interest, effort and energy that we have dedicated to cancer research.

 Keloid Research is an online, open access scientific publication of the Keloid Research Foundation.
 Until now, keloid manuscripts have been published in a variety of journals.
 Our goal is to create a centralized publishing platform for all researchers who are passionate about this disorder, so that relevant clinical and laboratory research can be published in one place and under one umbrella.
 The journal is aiming to provide an international forum for the publication of original work, describing basic science, translational and clinical investigations in keloid disorder.
 Click on the image below to be directed to the journal's website.